darkerego/kindleDucky/README.md

 # A USB Rubber Ducky script and shell script to automate mass Kindle Fire (gen5) installations.

 Automating mass Android devices is a pain in the neck, and likely is a nuisance for lot of organizations.
 There is no straightfoward way to do it without root, other than flashing an update.zip from recovery, which isn't always possible.
-The rubber ducky solves that problem.
-Kindle Ducky...
+Kindle ducky solves that problem (with Kindle Fire's anyway) by

 * utilizing a USB Rubber Ducky to deal with the installation proceedure
 * add WiFi networks to the system,